UrbanAIR at EGU26: Advancing Urban Climate Science in Vienna

 About EGU 2026

 The EGU General Assembly 2026 is one of the premier annual events for geosciences worldwide, attracting thousands of scientists from across Europe and the globe.
-This year, it will take place in Vienna from May 3 to May 8.
+This year, it takes place in Vienna from May 3 to May 8.
 The conference covers the full spectrum of geosciences, from planetary exploration and volcanology to climate science and atmospheric physics.
 It provides a crucial hub for researchers to share their latest findings, discuss emerging challenges, and network with colleagues from diverse disciplines.

-You can find more details about the event at their official website: www.egu26.eu
+You can find more details about the event at their official website: www.egu26.eu.

 Why EGU 2026 Matters for UrbanAIR